jun159/SoftwareEngineering/README.md

-# SoftwareEngineering
+# Software Engineering Principles and Patterns
-Compilation of software engineering patterns and principles.
+Compilation of software engineering principles and patterns.
 A design pattern is a general repeatable solution to a commonly occurring problem in software design.
 It is a description or template for how to solve a problem that can be used in many different situations.

 ## Software Architecture Design
   1. Pipe and Filter